Litter and flytipping

 This is a five-year plan for how Scotland can significantly reduce litter and flytipping and support cleaner, safer communities.
 It focuses on prevention: encouraging individuals to take personal responsibility for ensuring that waste doesn't pollute the environment in the first place.

 Marine Scotland published a marine litter strategy in 2014 to address litter affecting marine and coastal environments.
+Marine Scotland published a consultation on a refreshed Marine Litter Strategy on 29 December 2021 which will be open until 22 March 2022.

 We introduced a charge for single-use carrier bags from 20 October 2014.
 It is estimated to have reduced carrier bag use by 80% in its first year of operation.